havardob/personal-site/writing/posts/how-to-create-a-skeleton-like-loading-effect-using-only-a-few-lines-of-css.md

 -  `rgba(#FFF, 0)` makes last section of the gradient white with a 0 alpha value, making it transparent

 > **Note:**<br />
-> The `rgba(#FFF, 0)` is written in SCSS and not native CSS.
+> The `rgba(#FFF, 0)` function is written in SCSS and not native CSS.
 If you're using native CSS the correct way to write this function is by using the actual RGBA values, like this: `rgba(255,255,255,0)`

 Now there's a linear-gradient across the entire width of the skeleton.
 We don't want that, we want a 'narrow ray of light', so let's decide the width of the shine effect by using `background-size`: